RdeSwart/rock-paper-scissors/README.md

 1. In the future, I would like to offer a Top scorer's list.
 2. I would also like to feature harder levels, as you progress through the game, more items would be added to make the chances of winning lower.
 3. I would like to implement an option to play with a friend instead of the computer.
+4. I would like to make the Score Sheet from Google sheets more attractive by using a pop up table, maybe GUI programming with TKinter.

 ## Technologies Used